Adolf Hitler: Early adulthood in Vienna and Munich

-The origin and development of Hitler's anti-Semitism remains a matter of debate.
-His friend August Kubizek claimed that Hitler was a "confirmed anti-Semite" before he left Linz.
-However, historian Brigitte Hamann describes Kubizek's claim as "problematical".
-While Hitler states in Mein Kampf that he first became an anti-Semite in Vienna, Reinhold Hanisch, who helped him sell his paintings, disagrees.
+The origin and development of Hitler's antisemitism remain a matter of debate.
+His friend August Kubizek claimed that Hitler was a "confirmed antisemite" before he left Linz.
+However, the historian Brigitte Hamann describes Kubizek's claim as "problematical".
+While Hitler states in Mein Kampf that he first became an antisemite in Vienna, Reinhold Hanisch, who helped him to sell his paintings, disagrees.
 Hitler had dealings with Jews while living in Vienna.
-Historian Richard J. Evans states that "historians now generally agree that his notorious, murderous anti-Semitism emerged well after Germany's defeat [in World War I], as a product of the paranoid "stab-in-the-back" explanation for the catastrophe".
+The historian Richard J. Evans states that "historians now generally agree that his notorious, murderous antisemitism emerged well after Germany's defeat [in World War I], as a product of the paranoid "stab-in-the-back" explanation for the catastrophe".

-Hitler received the final part of his father's estate in May 1913 and moved to Munich, Germany.
+Hitler received the final part of his father's estate in May 1913 and moved to Munich.
 When he was conscripted into the Austro-Hungarian Army, he journeyed to Salzburg on 5 February 1914 for medical assessment.
 After he was deemed unfit for service, he returned to Munich.
 Hitler later claimed that he did not wish to serve the Habsburg Empire because of the mixture of races in its army and his belief that the collapse of Austria-Hungary was imminent.